Sakshi (newspaper): Criticism

 The newspaper is widely perceived as a propaganda outlet for Jagan Mohan Reddy and his party YSR Congress Party (YCP).
-It is criticized for its biased coverage of the political rivals of Reddy and YCP.
+It is frequently criticized for its biased coverage of the political rivals of Reddy and YCP.

 The paper, along with its sister outlet Sakshi TV, is part of a recent trend wherein businesspersons-turned-politicians across India launched their own media organisations to influence public opinion to further their political interests.